 Table 6.2.1 shows the amount households reported receiving for their last payment and expectations about future payments across survey rounds.
 The majority of households in the T group had received their most recent payment one or two months prior to the endline interview (65 per cent).
-Whereas, at midline, approximately 56 per cent of households received between MWK6,000 and MWK9,999, and 39 per cent reported receiving MWK2,000 to MWK5,999, at endline, the majority of households (45 per cent) reported receiving MWK10,000 to MWK51,000 and 33 per cent reported receiving MWK 6,000 to MWK51,000 and 33 per cent reported receiving MWK 6,000 to MWK51,000 and 33 per cent reported receiving MWK 6,000 to MWK51,000 and 33 per cent reported receiving MWK 6,000 to MWK51,000 and 53 per cent reported receiving MWK 6,000 to MWK51,000 and 53 per cent reported receiving MWK 6,000 to MWK51,000 and 53 per cent reported receiving MWK 6,000 to MWK51,000 and 53 per cent reported receiving MWK 6,000 to MWK51,000 and 53 per cent reported receiving MWK 6,000 to MWK9,999.
-Given that the transfer amounts were increased in May 2015 (after midline data collection and prior to endline), we would expect to see households reporting higher transfer values.
+Whereas, at midline, approximately 56 per cent of households received between MWK6,000 and MWK9,999, and 39 per cent reported receiving MWK2,000 to MWK5,999, at endline, the majority of households (45 per cent) reported receiving MWK10,000 to MWK51,000 and 33 per cent reported receiving MWK 6,000 to MWK51,000 and 33 per cent reported receiving MWK 6,000 to MWK51,000 and 33 per cent reported receiving MWK 6,000 to MWK51,000 and 33 per cent reported receiving MWK 6,000 to MWK51,000 and sector per cent of households reporting the transfer amounts were increased in May 2015 (after midline data collection and prior to endline), we would expect to see households reporting higher transfer values.
 It is also possible that households reporting very large amounts for their most recent transfer may have been collecting back payments because of missing a previous transfer disbursement.